Mohammad Naseem: History

-Leadership

-Naseem involve in Student politics in Pakistan during his college era.
-He was the Nazim-e-Alla of Islami Jamiat Talba during 1951–1952.
-Naseem has become a familiar face with the Midlands' Muslims and wider faith communities, representing the voice of the region's Islamic community.
-He appointed the first Muslim female, Wageha Syeda, onto a Shariah Council and Salma Yaqoob, as the only female spokesperson for a British mosque.
-The mosque has also been the only one in the world to open condolence tributes for non-Muslims after initiating books following the Madrid train bombings and the death of Iraqi hostage Ken Bigley.
-This has, however, come under criticism from many more conservative Muslims.

-The mosque was accused by some Muslims of imitating the activities of a state-run church but continued with changes including having businesses Asda and Selfridges sponsor and support Ramadan and Eid activities at the mosque.
-It is believed many of these innovations were influenced by the presence of Adam Yosef, who served the trust as PR and media officer between 2003 and 2004, during which time many of the widely reported initiatives took place.

 Controversy

 Comments on the London bombings

 Following the 7 July 2005 London bombings, comments made by Naseem criticizing the security services and Metropolitan Police were widely criticized by politicians including MPs Khalid Mahmood and Shadow Home Secretary David Davis.
 He was also criticized by Mohammed Zaki Badawi, chairman of the Council of Mosques and Imams.
-He was condemned further after he compared Prime Minister Tony Blair to Adolf Hitler in the same week and has generated national debate over the role of mosque representatives in Britain.
+He was condemned further after he compared Prime Minister Tony Blair to Adolf Hitler in the same week and generated national debate over the role of mosque representatives in Britain.
 When a videotape emerged featuring suspected bomber Mohammad Sidique Khan apparently explaining why he intended to attack British civilians, Naseem said that he suspected the videotape had been doctored:

-We are in the 21st century.
-The cows can be made to look as dancing, the horses can speak like humans, so these things can be doctored or can be produced.
+Comments on David Bell's speech

+In a speech about citizenship education, David Bell, the chief inspector of schools in England, sparked controversy by suggesting the growth of Islamic faith schools could challenge national cohesion.
+He argued that while cultural diversity is valuable, it should not hinder students' understanding of their wider role in British society.
+Bell's comments, aimed at promoting responsible citizenship education, extended to all faith schools, including Christian and Jewish institutions.
+Muslim leaders criticized his remarks as "irresponsible" and "derogatory", highlighting the ongoing debate about the role of faith-based education in Britain.
+Naseem said:

 Comments on Birmingham terrorist raids

-In February 2007 British police in Birmingham arrested nine suspected terrorists.
+In February 2007, British police in Birmingham arrested nine suspected terrorists.
 A few days later Naseem said:

-Muslims are persecuted unjustly.
-The German people were told Jews were a threat.
-The same is happening here.
-This is a persecuting course of action that the government has taken.
-They have invented this perception of a threat.
-To justify that, they have to maintain incidents to prove something is going on.

-He also said that Britain is becoming a police state.
-Assistant Chief Constable David Shaw responded to Naseem's comments by saying that, "Despite certain labels given to those men by the media, what we are dealing with here in its purest sense is criminality," and Naseem is "wrong".
+He also said that Britain was becoming a police state.
+Assistant Chief Constable David Shaw responded to Naseem's comments by saying that "Despite certain labels given to those men by the media, what we are dealing with here in its purest sense is criminality", and that Naseem was wrong.
+He was ordered to resign after he said the government could not be trusted.